jasongwartz/pklpack/README.md

 - Support bundling on top of an arbitrary version of Pkl, and;
 - Pull a copy of the Pkl binary if it doesn't exist locally
 - Support for multiple Pkl files (eg. script which imports libraries)
+- Wiring command-line args to Pkl "props" (ie. so you could make your executable accept `json2pkl file.json` instead of `json2pkl -p in=file.json`)
+- Support for cross-"compiling" (really just embedding the Pkl binary of another architecture)

 ## Development